amdelamar/blog/content/post/setting-up-a-scala-project-with-sbt.md

 ![IntelliJ Screenshot](/images/2022/intellij-scala-seed.png)

-Its lightning fast, and doesn't prompt for questions or walk through a "new project" wizard.
+Its lightning fast, and doesn't prompt for questions or walk through any "new project" wizard.

 - Want a different Scala or sbt version?
 Easy, just edit the version.
 - Want `src/java/` folders?
 Easy, add them to the `mkdir` line.